Lindelani21/Lindelani21/README.md

 - 🌱 I’m currently learning Data Stack, cool things i promise but I'm always looking to grow, whether through collaborating on open-source projects or learning new frameworks and tools to stay ahead in the fast-evolving tech world.

-- 💬 Ask me about C++, semi-pro glazer for real.
+- 💬 Ask me about C++ and SQL, semi-pro glazer for real.

 - 📫 How to reach me lindelanilethabo21@gmail.com